Home » Ditching the template: the rise of the ‘blogazine’

 These are blog posts, tackled with the attitude of a magazine designer.
 There’s a whole lot more in this post at Smashing Magazine, which looks at the rise of the ‘blogazine’, and interviews four of its leading exponents.
 Stunning stuff – well worth a read.
 Now, is there a plugin that makes this as easy to do as magazine layout?

-5 Responses to “Ditching the template: the rise of the ‘blogazine’”
+6 thoughts on “Ditching the template: the rise of the ‘blogazine’

 I don’t know how much of a ‘rise’ there is in this style.
 34 hits on technorati for the term blogazine and no data in Google Trends?